elibroftw/blog.elijahlopez.ca/content/posts/memories-of-saudi-arabia.md

 - Floating face up at the pool at school
 - I think I was surprised when I spoke a language other than English (either Hindi or Marathi) with someone in my class.
 I don't speak Marathi or Hindi today, I can understand both 75%.
 - I probably have more memories, but these are all I could recall in the moment.
 It's good to write this all down since it's possible to forget it all!
+- Firecrackers (the 9 pack one as well as the poppers that stay on the ground) on the roof.

 ## The Mosque